 - Divorce: Divorce rarely goes as smoothly as the parties hope it will.
 If major property division issues exist or there is disagreement regarding the status of the children, a divorce proceeding can turn into a “perfect storm” that absolutely requires the assistance of an Iowa divorce lawyer, especially if your spouse has hired a lawyer.

 - Child support: The determination of child support payments can go smoothly if the facts of the case are not in dispute.
 If they are in dispute, however, things can get ugly very quickly.
-If you are involved in a child support dispute or you anticipate being treated unfairly, a skilled Iowa family lawyer is exactly the person you are going to need on your side.
+If you are involved in a child support dispute or you anticipate being treated unfairly, a skilled Cedar Rapids family law firm is exactly who you are going to need on your side.

-- Prenuptial agreements: Although family law courts treat many prenuptial agreements as valid contracts, these types of contracts are more. likely than other types of contracts to be arouse disputes that lead to litigation.
+- Prenuptial agreements: Although family law courts treat many prenuptial agreements as valid contracts, these types of contracts are more likely than other types of contracts to arouse disputes that lead to litigation.
 A carelessly drafted agreement can affect your interests in ways that are difficult to predict.